 The idea of risk versus return is a commonly referred to principle of investing.
 The more risk you take, the higher your potential returns may be in the long term.
 This can also mean there is an increased chance of suffering an investment loss in the short-term.
 The longer your investment timeframe, the more risk you may be comfortable taking.
-This could mean an investment strategy that consists of more growth assets, such as shares.
+This could mean an investment strategy that consists of more growth assets, such as shares may be appropriate.
 We think growth assets are important, as most KiwiSaver members have a long time to save for their retirement.
 Historically, investing in growth assets has produced better long-term returns than investing in other asset classes.

 When being invested conservatively can be the right option

-- are nearing retirement
+- nearing retirement

 - saving for a first home